rheam97/SQLcms-employee-tracker/README.md

   <a name="description"></a>
   ## Description
-  A CLI application that allows users to view an employee database and update data.
+  A CLI application built with MySQL and Node that allows users to view an employee database and update data fields.
 Also includes ability to delete data and get budget for departments.

+  Relies on OOP to modularize database queries and utilizes different forms of asynchronicity for the sake of practice and smooth UE.

   <a name="install"></a>
   ## Installation
-  clone the application and 'npm i' inquirer, console.table, and mysql2 packages. initialize the app using command 'node index.js'.
+  Clone the application, cd into folder, and 'npm i' inquirer, console.table, and mysql2 packages.
+Initialize the app using command 'node index.js'.

   <a name="usage"></a>
   ## Usage
-  Initialize the app and view list options by selecting and pressing enter.
-Exit the app by pressing exit.
+  Initialize the app and view list options using arrow keys and pressing enter.
+Exit the app by selecting and pressing exit.
 Make sure to avoid inputting null data.

 ```
 GIVEN a command-line application that accepts user input